nickesc/client-enhanced/README.md

 ##### Resource Packs

 Included in the resource packs are a number of resource packs that can be enabled or disabled to your liking.
-By default, you can find two profiles in the Resource Pack Browser: `Default` and `Vanilla+`. `Default` includes all recommended packs, while `Vanilla+` excludes packs that change the look too much.
+By default, you can find three profiles in the Resource Pack Browser: `Enhanced` and `Vanilla-Like`, and `Vanilla`. `Enhanced` includes all recommended packs, while `Vanilla-Like` excludes packs that change the look too much. `Vanilla` is the default profile and includes only neccessary packs.

 Even within these profiles, there are still some packs that can be chosen between to fit your needs.
 To choose between *all* packs, including packs that are usually required, you can use the `No Profile` profile.